engaging-computing/FaunaForest/README.md

+__Link to the live version:__ https://pdr24.github.io/FaunaForest_githubpages/

 # FaunaForest

 ## About

 FaunaForest was created by Pragathi Durga Rajarajan and Adrian Cisneros as part of the the Developing AI Tools for K-12 course at the University of Texas at San Antonio, under the guidance of Dr. Fred Martin.

 FaunaForest aims to teach K-12 students about decision trees via 3 levels of interactive decision tree puzzles.
-Each puzzle involves completing a decision tree that has blank mystery nodes in such a way that it will correctly classify some animals.
+Each puzzle involves completing a decision tree that has blank mystery nodes in such a way that it will correctly classify various animals.

 ## Using FaunaForest